eugenioLopezRamos/slika-photography/README.md

 - Related to ^, add SendGrid for mails, postgres for DB and whatever other production env changes are necessary to pass to production
 - Add error messages for AJAX requests
 - Slide picker numbers after load
+- scrollbar click to take to that point